Municipal Guards: Civil Guard

 The Municipal Civil Guard is a type of municipal civil police which can be created by specific laws of the chamber of the councilmen of the city as an instrument for public security in the city.
 Its components possess the same prerogatives and legal obligations as the municipality's employees.
 The GCM, as it is known, can still assist the other agencies of public security, such as: the Federal Police, Federal Road Police, Federal Railroad Police, Civil Police, (including the Superintendence of State Scientific Police Service) and the Military Police including the Corps of Military Firemen.
-By a "súmula" (Portuguese for "ruling", or stare decisis) of the Supreme Federal Tribunal, the scientific police are considered a branch of the Civil Police because of the principle of the indivisibility of criminal inquiry, fitting into the States of the Brazilian Federation that had conferred it autonomy, to subordinate it, again, to those institutions.
+Based in some stare decisis of the Supreme Federal Court, the scientific police is organized by the states and The Caput of Article 144 is merely exemplary and is no longer considered an explicit authorization.

 In São Paulo they receive the name Metropolitan Civil Guard.
 The use of navy blue uniforms for the Guards has been stipulated.
 In Rio de Janeiro it is only called only Municipal Guard and the uniform color is khakis.
 The Civil Guards are organizations of civil, not militarized organizations.
-Civil Guards of the cities with 20,000 inhabitants are authorized to carry firearms.
-Firearms are only allowed with legal authorization.
-The transport is granted by the Federal government (Policy Statute of the Disarmament).
+Civil Guards are authorized to carry firearms only allowed with legal authorization and the transport is granted by the Federal government (Policy Statute of the Disarmament).

-Up to 1965, the Civil Police of the most populous States of Brazil had in its administrative structure a full integration with the Civil Guard, but the police reforms in the beginning of the 20th century and designated them as preventive police, together, with the Military Police.
+Up to 1965, the Civil Police of the most populous States of Brazil had in its administrative structure a full integration with the Civil Guard, but the police reforms at the beginning of the 20th century and designated them as preventive police, together, with the Military Police.
 These reforms were made more clear in the Coup D'état on March 30, 1964; which ended autonomy in the Brazilian federal subjects (the Union, the Federal District, The States of Union and the Autonomal Municipalities).
 The idea was to eliminate any resistance against the military regime.
-The Great Goal of the act was the elimination of the Republican State Civilian Guardas as well as the Republican Municipal Civilian Guardas.
+The overreaching goal of the act was to eliminate the Republican State Civilian Guardas as well as the Republican Municipal Civilian Guardas.

 The deriving government of the Military Coup of '64, establishing rigid control on the municipal and state uniformed police forces, extinguished the Civil Guards and many Municipal Guards too.
 They also succeeded in regulating the supervisory norms of the Army on the Military Police and nominated an official of the Army to command them in all the States.